wbt/BezirkSec/README.md

 ###Future improvements:
  - Better UI for configuring parameters and control.
  - Configurable authorization list (with revocation capabilities) listing specific phones that count as "recognized," instead of relying solely on Wi-Fi authentication controls,
- - Improved hardware (e.g. real reed switch instead of button prototype) and conversion of Arduino + serial sensor piece to wifi-enabled Raspberry Pi to send Bezirk events directly and improve the form factor as well as reduce cost.
+ - Improved hardware (e.g. real reed switch instead of button prototype) and conversion of Arduino + serial sensor piece to Wi-Fi-enabled Raspberry Pi to send Bezirk events directly and improve the form factor as well as reduce cost.
 The Arduino + serial sensor hardware simulation used here already exceeds hackathon specs allowing software simulation of devices.
  - Camera client for Android that uses the camera on an Android device, and/or other adapters that can process camera events.
 Again, writing the adapter allowing us to control real Windows camera devices exceeded hackathon specs.
  - Enhanced notifications including options for SMS, for including a direct link to the video (which may be stored on a cloud platform like Dropbox, Google Drive, etc. accessible to only authenticated users) and/or a still image attached to [MMS](https://en.wikipedia.org/wiki/Multimedia_Messaging_Service) or e-mail.